 The beaches in Langkawi are just as magical in the evening.
 Pantai Cenang and Pantai Tengah are both fantastic spots to watch the sunset.
 At Pantai Cenang, it gets lively around sunset.
 Some beachfront restaurants offer front-row views (though the food may not match the view).
 Pantai Tengah is quieter but offers an equally stunning horizon.
 For something special, consider a sunset cruise.
 Or stay active: jetskiing and parasailing are available even during sunset hours.

-Langkawi SkyCab & SkyBridge with kids
+What to do in Langkawi with kids: SkyCab & SkyBridge

 The SkyCab and SkyBridge are among Langkawi’s top highlights.
 Located on the island’s west coast near Pantai Kok, the cable car starts at the ‘Oriental Village‘: a charming cluster of shops and eateries styled after a Chinese village.